Network Manager⚓️

 LoadSceneMode |

-Specifies whether to load the scene in Single or Additive mode (default is Single ). |
+Specifies whether to load the scene in Single or Additive mode (default is Single). |

 Description

-allows loading scenes either by name or by build index, with the option to specify loading in single or additive mode.
-The methods also include a call to DestroyScene
+Each overload of LoadScene and LoadSceneAsync allows loading scenes either by name or by build index, with the option to specify loading in single or additive mode.
+The methods also include a call to DestroyScene to clear the current scene before loading the new one, supporting smooth transitions and memory management.

 Overloads